The 100 Towers Walk in Sardinia, an intense experience in search of breathtaking views and spirituality

 Then there is the Cammino Occidentale (Western Path), which on the other side and in the opposite direction, runs along mule tracks, freshwater lakes and dunes, between Castelsardo and Cagliari.

 It starts along the Via Catalana, the pride of the Cammino, from Castelsardo to Bosa, past towers and lighthouses.
 From Bosa Marina, if you are not yet tired, the Via dei Giganti, one of the less demanding stretches, will take you to Torre dei Corsari, passing through Nuragic, Phoenician and Roman archaeological sites.
-From here, the Via delle Miniere (Mines Route) starts, leading to Porto Scuso, passing through the first geo-mineral park to be recognised as a UNESCO heritage site.
+From here, the Via delle Miniere (Mines Route) starts, leading to Porto Scuso, passing through the first geo-mineral park.
 The section that concludes the tour is the via del Martirio, the one with the strongest religious connotation, which passes the sites of the martyrs of Sant'Antioco and Sant'Efisio, the islands of San Pietro (Carloforte) and Sant'Antioco, crossing Calasetta, to Porto Pino and finally to Cagliari.

 As along every pilgrimage route, on the 100 Towers Walk you can stay overnight in campsites, religious and private residences, hotels and B&Bs.
 In July and August it is advisable to make reservations; in winter many facilities understandably close, even though the Cammino can be walked all year round, so it is better to check availability in advance.